-So you have just bought a new personal computer for your home (rather than for a workplace or as a server) and want How to secure your PC in 11 stepsto secure it (including protecting it from viruses and spyware).
+So you have just bought a new personal computer for your home (rather than for a workplace or as a server) and want to secure it (including protecting it from viruses and spyware).
 Privacy (including encryption, cryptography and anonymity) is a part of security but broad enough to need covering separately.
 Think of Privacy as the flipside of the coin.
 Making backups of data, defragging, system restore points are only indirectly related.
 Backups can actually make your data easier to steal and retrieve.

 This article assumes you wish to use a network (such as the internet), share files on pendrives and that your PC might be physically accessible to others.
 If none of those apply, then your many of these steps may be redundant as your PC will already be quite secure.

-5. Install good antivirus software (particularly if you use P2P).
+- Install good antivirus software (particularly if you use P2P).
 Antivirus software is designed to deal with modern malware including viruses, trojans, keyloggers, rootkits, and worms.
 Find out if your antivirus offers real-time scanning, on-access or on-demand.
 Also find out if it is heuristic.
 Avast and AVG are very good free editions.
 Choose one, download and install it and scan regularly.
 Keep your virus definitions up to date by updating regularly.
-Protect your computer from external networks using a good firewall and antivirus solution

 Encryption can be effective against theft.
 Encrypt at least your entire user account rather than just a few files.
 It can affect performance but can prove worth it.
 Truecrypt works on Windows, OS X, Linux, FreeOTFE works on Windows and Linux.
 In OS X (10.3 or later) System Preferences Security, click FileVault (this can take minutes to hours).
 In Linux Ubuntu (9.04 or later) installation Step 5 of 6 choose "Require my password to login and decrypt my home folder".
 This uses ecryptfs.